can lack of sleep cause hair loss

 2. Increased Stress Levels

+One way that lack of sleep can lead to hair loss is through increased stress levels.
 Sleep deprivation can significantly increase your stress levels.
 Stress is a well-known contributor to hair loss as it can disrupt the normal hair growth cycle.
 When you're under stress, your body releases stress hormones like cortisol, which can interfere with natural hair growth and lead to excessive shedding.

 3. Disrupted Hormonal Balance